adelowo/portfolio/_posts/2017-07-21-roundtripper-go.md

 {% endhighlight %}

 Then we would build the client package.
-This is the most interesting part, while it is quite long (130+ LOCs), I would only be showing the most interesting parts.
-If you want to see everything, you should head to the [github repo][post_repo].
+This is the most interesting part, while it is quite long (130+ LOCs), It should be relatively easy to follow.I highly recommend you head to the [github repo][post_repo].

 First of all, we would need a cache store.
 Since this is a minimal project, a dictionary/map can help us get away ASAP.
 We would create a `http.Transport` that implements `http.RoundTripper` but is also a cache store.